 \section{Related Work}

-\mypara{Concurrent Logic Programming} GLP belongs to the family of concurrent logic programming (CLP) languages that emerged in the 1980s: Concurrent Prolog~\cite{shapiro1983subset}, GHC~\cite{ueda1986guarded}, and PARLOG~\cite{clark1986parlog}.
+\mypara{Concurrent Logic Programming} GLP belongs to the family of concurrent logic programming languages that emerged in the 1980s: Concurrent Prolog~\cite{shapiro1983subset}, GHC~\cite{ueda1986guarded}, and PARLOG~\cite{clark1986parlog}.
 These languages interpret goals as concurrent processes communicating through shared logical variables, using committed-choice execution with guarded clauses.

 A key evolution was \emph{flattening}: restricting guards to primitive tests only.
-Flat Concurrent Prolog (FCP)~\cite{mierowsky1985fcp} and Flat GHC~\cite{ueda1986guarded} demonstrated that flat guards suffice for practical parallel programming while dramatically simplifying semantics and implementation.
-Shapiro's comprehensive survey~\cite{shapiro1989family} documents this family and its design space.
+Flat Concurrent Prolog (FCP)~\cite{mierowsky1985fcp} and Flat GHC~\cite{ueda1986guarded} demonstrated that flat guards suffice for practical parallel programming while simplifying semantics and implementation.
+Shapiro's survey~\cite{shapiro1989family} documents this family and its design space.

-GLP can be understood as \textbf{Flat Concurrent Prolog with the Single-Reader Single-Writer (SRSW) constraint added}.
+GLP can be understood as Flat Concurrent Prolog with the Single-Reader Single-Writer (SRSW) constraint added.
 FCP introduced read-only annotations (\verb|?|) distinguishing readers from writers of shared variables, enabling dataflow synchronization.
 However, read-only unification proved semantically problematic: Levi and Palamidessi~\cite{levi1985readonly} showed it is order-dependent, and Mierowsky et al.\ documented non-modularity issues.
 GHC dispensed with read-only annotations entirely, relying on guard suspension semantics.

-GLP's SRSW constraint---requiring that each variable has exactly one writer and one reader occurrence---resolves these difficulties by ensuring that (1) no races occur on variable binding, and (2) term matching suffices, eschewing unification entirely.
-The result is a cleaner semantic foundation while preserving much of the expressiveness of FCP, including streams, hollow messages, and meta-programming.
+Tick~\cite{tick1995deevolution} surveyed this evolution as a ``deevolution'' of concurrent logic programming languages, driven by the growing perception that reduced expressiveness is sufficient for practical programming.
+GLP continues this trajectory: the SRSW constraint---requiring that each variable has exactly one writer and one reader occurrence---resolves the difficulties of read-only unification by ensuring that (\ia)~no races occur on variable assignment, and (\ib)~term matching suffices, eschewing unification.
+The result is a simpler semantic foundation while preserving the expressiveness of FCP, including streams, hollow messages, and meta-programming.